 The EU VAT Rates Database is incomplete

-This is difficult for online merchants to comprehend – especially for those from third countries.
-Although the EU provides a tax database, known as the EU VAT Rates Database, the information is incomplete and sometimes incorrect.
+This is difficult for online merchants, especially those from third countries.
+Although the EU provides a tax database known as the EU VAT Rates Database, the information is incomplete and sometimes incorrect.
 According to a previous eClear report and a statement from eClear AG CEO and Chairman of the Board Roman Maria Koidl: “The database contains obvious omissions.
-This is a competitive disadvantage for e-commerce merchants who rely on the accuracy of the information.
+This is a competitive disadvantage for e-commerce merchants relying on the information’s accuracy.
 It also annoys customers who have to deal with incorrectly calculated VAT.”
 And if there is a problem, the EU is not liable.

 „The database contains obvious omissions.
-This is a competitive disadvantage for e-commerce merchants who rely on the accuracy of the information.
+This is a competitive disadvantage for e-commerce merchants relying on the information’s accuracy.
 It also annoys customers who have to deal with incorrectly calculated VAT.“

 In addition to annoying customers, incorrectly calculated prices can result in lost sales revenues for merchants when, for example, too much VAT is paid to the tax authorities.
 During the ongoing Corona pandemic, the VAT rate in Germany was temporarily reduced from 19% to 16%.
-But it was not possible for online retailers to see this in the EU VAT Rate Database – which was clearly a disadvantage.
+But online retailers couldn’t see this in the EU VAT Rate Database – which was a disadvantage.

 eClear supports with its tax database VATRules

-The eClear VATRules tax database offers merchants over 1 million current tax codes with approx. 300,000 exceptions for the EU 27 and the UK.
-All VAT rates and rules, updates and temporary changes are automatically taken into account.
+The eClear VATRules tax database offers merchants over 1 million current tax codes with approx. Three hundred thousand exceptions for the EU 27 and the UK.
+All VAT rates and rules, updates and temporary changes are automatically considered.
 These rates are assigned and applied to the merchant’s product groups.
 Fully automated, the continuously updated tax rates are provided on demand, embedded in the order processes, and applied.
 Automating the application of tax rates significantly reduces the need for manual corrections.